 The Simple Pleasures brings the simplicity and elegance back to low angle snowboarding.
 Its shape and design bode well for float to be able to ride low angles than possible with some other boards in the category.
 This board has a wide waist width, shorter tail, and long rockered nose to strategically map out the surface area of the snowboard.
 The surface area is one of the main components of floatation and a key to minimizing back leg fatigue.
 Its short and volume shifted profile allows the Simple Pleasures to be incredibly nimble in tight areas, thus very enjoyable to ride in the trees.
 Overall, this board would please any powder enthusiast.

 Stability at Speed

-At higher speeds and on firm conditions, the Simple Pleasure is an incredibly stable turning platform.
-We found the volume shifted platform and a stiff nose to support a lot of power and speed, which we never overwhelmed by.
+At higher speeds and in firm conditions, the Simple Pleasure is an impressively stable turning platform.
+We found the volume shifted platform and stiff nose to support a lot of power and speed.
 The board resisted chatter very well when straight-lining and turning; its stiff flex was able to plow through bumps, while the tail was reliable enough to catch our weight when we needed it most.

 This model is playful on edge but less playful in flex.
-We were able to surf, slash, and ollie around the mountain in a playful style, but it was less playful in terms of butters, due to its camber and stiff flex.
-The nose is pretty hard to flex in butters, and when you do, it wants to release the energy in terms of pop.
+We were able to surf, slash, and ollie around the mountain in a playful style.
+However, it was less playful in regards to butters, due to its camber and stiff flex.
+The nose is pretty hard to flex in butters.
 If you're looking for a playful and buttery ride, better boards can suit your needs.

 Pop and Jumping

-The Simple Pleasures offers a turning experience and unique ride that is well worth the MSRP price.
+The Simple Pleasures offers a turning experience and unique ride that supports its value statement.
 We think it can change your outlook on the mountain.
 K2 is a widely available snowboard brand, and with some searching around, you are likely to get a good deal on this board.